Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 The State of CTV Measurement

 In some cases, the old way of measuring TV is being shoehorned into CTV.
-This is an extremely important point, because buyers say they don’t trust such methodologies.
+This is an important point, because buyers say they don’t trust such methodologies.
 That lack of trust, in turn, is putting a damper on ad spend, preventing it from reaching its full potential.

 How do we build trust in CTV measurement?
 We need to resolve the complexities in the current CTV landscape, which include: